ExpressionEngine/ExpressionEngine-User-Guide/source/development/fieldtypes.rst

 .. attr:: EE

-  a reference to the controller instance
+  A reference to the controller instance.

+.. deprecated:: 2.7.0

+.. attr:: id

+  The field identifier (unique for the current content type).

+.. attr:: name

+  The field name, used for the tag names.

+.. attr:: content_id

+  The unique id of the parent content that contains this field.
+Not available in install, settings, or other non-content environments.

+.. attr:: content_type

+.. attr:: settings

+  The field settings array

 .. attr:: field_id

-  the field's database id
+  Alias for id

 .. attr:: field_name

-  the field short name

-.. attr:: settings

-  the field settings array
+  Alias for name

 .. note:: Allowing fields to be used as tag pairs requires some extra processing to reduce the parsing overhead.
 So if you want to create